Kinto/kinto/README.rst

 ===========

-Kinto is based on top of the `cliquet <https://cliquet.rtfd.org>`_ project, and as such, please refer to its documentation regarding API and endpoints.
+Kinto is based on top of the `cliquet <https://cliquet.rtfd.org>`_ project, and as such, please refer to cliquet's documentation regarding API and endpoints.

 ::